Apollo 11

 Below left is Google Moon with the Apollo image superimposed (along with AS11-

-The first thing to note is that Korelev W is much darker in this view than in the previous image shown of it, so it must have been taken later in the mission.
+The first thing to note is that Korolev W is much darker in this view than in the previous image shown of it, so it must have been taken later in the mission.
 It should also be obvious that the terminator line does appear to be in the appropriate place.
 It could perhaps be positioned nearer with the photographs taken on the next orbit, but the period after the next pass over the near side is a rest period, and there are no communications records to verify if anyone took photographs during this time.

 The next view of a terminator from orbit comes well after Aldrin and Armstrong have left Collins to his own devices.
 It comes in magazine P, and is a part of a long continuous sequence of photographs pointing towards the lunar horizon.
 This sequence has been made into a long animation, available here.